From the creators of Smart Slider: Meet Mosaic, our new visual theme builder for WordPress.

 1. Keyword Relevance – Does the image visualize the targeted keyword or referring link text?

-4. Authenticity – Does the featured image represent the organization and offer in an authentic, credible fashion? (i.e. genuine, honest, believable, actual vs. stock photo, brand-aligned)
+4. Authenticity – Does the featured image represent the organization and offer in an authentic, credible fashion? (i.e., genuine, honest, believable, actual vs. stock photo, brand-aligned)

 5. Added Value – Does the featured image add value by showing detail or context to improve relevance, demonstrate benefits, and answer questions?